avnikonenko/hpc-scripts/README.md

 Summarize CPU and memory usage for PBS jobs and show which nodes the jobs are allocated to.
 The command relies on `qstat` being available in your `PATH`.
-CSV output rounds the `avg_used_cpus` column and includes memory fields in both bytes and gigabytes.
+CSV output rounds `avg_used_cpus` and all efficiency columns, and includes memory fields in both bytes and gigabytes.

 Examples: